Anirog/files-dot-larrieknights-dot-com/README.md

 # This is a repository for my personal website

-It was built using HTML, CSS and javascript.
+It was built using HTML, CSS and Javascript.

 The favicons where generated using the website [realfavicongenerator.net](https://realfavicongenerator.net/)